Growing the game 8,294 km from home.

 “It’s cool to see the different programs go up against each other,” King explained.

 “There’s definitely some play difference.
 You can see it when you watch the Australians and Japanese play.
 The Australians are a rough and rowdy almost like a rugby kind of style of play where they play physical and they’re going to come at you whereas the Japanese are very skilled and talented players who play a system style of lacrosse.”

 And despite the Hong Kong men’s team finishing fourth after falling to Korea in the bronze medal game, the tournament still proved to be an invaluable experience for King and the international players in the budding lacrosse programs.

-“You’re walking around and you’re on the sideline and some of the Japanese and Australian players are recognizing you from playing Team Canada, playing at Ohio State,” he said.
-“It was cool they knew who I was which is really cool because you know they’re paying attention to what’s going on in the pro-side of the sport and they want to get there someday.
+“You’re walking around and you’re on the sideline and some of the Japanese and Australian players are recognizing you from playing on Team Canada, or playing at Ohio State,” he said.
+“It was cool they knew who I was, because then you know they’re paying attention to what’s going on in the pro-side of the sport and they want to get there someday.

 “It was rewarding for myself.
 It’s a humbling experience when you’re having guys from all over the planet recognize you.”